 Sports betting is not yet legal in New York, so there is no sportsbook in the arena.
 There is no legal place to bet on games in the area.

-Within driving distance is a sports bar called The Green Turtle.
+Within driving distance of UBS Arena is a sports bar called The Green Turtle.
 The Green Turtle in East Meadow is located at 1740 Hempstead Turnpike.
 They serve appetizers, burgers, and quesadillas.
 They have happy hour and late-night specials as well as plenty of TVs to watch the Islanders and other sports games.

 The Islanders are broadcast locally on MSG Network.
 Their games are usually on MSG Plus.
 MSG Networks’ broadcast market includes New York, New Jersey, Connecticut, and parts of Pennsylvania.

-Brendan Burke is entering his fifth season as the play-by-play voice for the Islanders on MSG.
+Brendan Burke is entering his sixth season as the play-by-play voice for the Islanders on MSG.
 His color commentator is former Islanders legend Butch Goring, who has had the role since 2010.
 Shannon Hogan has hosted the pre-and-post game shows since 2014.
 A.J.
 Mleczko and Jennifer Botterill have provided studio and rinkside analysis for the past two seasons.

 On the radio side, the Islanders are broadcast locally on Hofstra University radio and ESPN New York.
 Chris King handles play-by-play duties and has done so since 2010.
 Greg Picker has been his analyst since 2015.